 During the interwar years the business centre grew and a progress association was active.
 There was also a local cinema, the Embassy.
 The retail area was enlarged in 1945 and again in the 1970s with Allenstown Plaza, which includes a discount department store and a supermarket.

 William Allen was a devout member of the Primitive Methodist Church and organised the church's first temporary preaching place in Allenstown.
 In 1952 a permanent building was opened in Upper Dawson Road.
-There are also a Congregational church and St Josephs Catholic cathedral along the road, together with the cathedral co-educational 8-12 college (900 day students and boarders, 2005).
+There are also a Congregational church and St Josephs Catholic cathedral along the road, together with the cathedral co-educational 8-12 college.
 It was opened in 1991.
 Allenstown also has a recreation ground, Saleyards Park near the railway station, the old cemetery and numerous motels along the Bruce Highway.

 The eastern part of Allenstown was flooded in early January 2011, with water covering Saleyards and Kettle Parks and crossing the Bruce Highway to Stanley and Talford Streets.
 The Bruce Highway was also flooded further south.